unraid/docs/docs/unraid-api.md

 ### Available Schemas

-Unraid’s GraphQL API exposes multiple schemas, each grouping related queries and mutations.
+Unraid’s %%GraphQL|graphql%% API exposes multiple schemas, each grouping related queries and mutations.
 Use the tabs below to explore the capabilities of each schema.

 <Tabs>
   <TabItem value="system-info" label="System information">